-The Company has guaranteed the repayment of principal sums, any associated premium and interest on specific loans due from its financial subsidiary undertakings to third parties.
+National Grid Gas plc, a subsidiary undertaking of National Grid Gas Holdings, has guaranteed the repayment of principal sums, any associated premium and interest on specific loans due from its financial subsidiary undertakings to third parties.
 At 31 March 2006, the sterling equivalent amounted to £1,430m (2005: £961m).